by Matt Slick

 We see this when Paul talks about various sins in Galatians 5: 19-21 and makes a judgment that those who practice these things will not be saved.
 He says something very similar in 1 Corinthians 6: 9-10.
 Also, consider the following quote.

 Since the Bible does not contradict itself, what's going on?
-It would seem that Jesus is talking about rash unwarranted judgments and not those judgments that are of sound consideration.
+It would seem that Jesus is talking about rash unwarranted judgments, not those judgments that are of sound consideration.
 This makes sense when we see what judgments Jesus made on people.

 - Matt.
 7:5, "You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye."